-Financial risk management objectives and policies (Continued) Credit risk and impairment assessment (Continued) Trade receivables
+Financial risk management objectives and policies (Continued) Credit risk and impairment assessment (Continued)

+Trade receivables

 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group performs impairment assessment under ECL model upon application of HKFRS 9 on trade balances based on provision matrix.
+In addition, the Group performs impairment assessment under ECL model on trade balances based on provision matrix.
 In this regard, the Directors consider that the Group's credit risk is effectively managed.